1. Key Challenge

 2. Implemented Solution

-A detailed study was conducted using the remote monitoring system, complemented by ultrasonic technology for leak detection and classification.
+A detailed study was conducted using remote monitoring, complemented by leak detection and classification technology.
 The analysis identified 89 leaks, of which 22 accounted for 87% of the total waste.
 Based on these findings, the following recommended actions were implemented:

 3. Results